Before you surrender your pet, consider some other solutions to help you avoid bringing your pet to our Animal Care Center.

 The website will direct you in uploading your pet’s profile.
 The profile will be posted on the Home to Home website and shared on the BTAA Facebook page.
 Potential adopters will communicate directly with owners regarding their adoptable pet.
 Owners remain in charge of the entire rehoming process, pets stay out of the shelter avoiding stress and anxiety and adopters get to communicate with owners providing them with the opportunity to learn about their prospective new pet.

 Better Together Animal Alliance helps thousands of dogs and cats find loving homes each year.
-We will accept every dog within Bonner, Boundary, and Kootenai County regardless of its health, age, breed, or behavior.
+We will accept owner surrendered dogs within Bonner and Boundaryi Counties regardless of its health, age, breed, or behavior.
 Due to our large cat population, we use a managed approach to cat intake.
-This ensures the health of cats currently in our care and of your cat once brought into the shelter.
-At times, we may operate off a waitlist in order to effectively help everyone in need.
+This ensures the health of cats currently in our care and of your cat once brought into the animal care center.
+At times, we may operate off a waitlist for both cats and dogs in order to effectively help everyone in need.
 If at any time you are placed on our waitlist, we are happy to supply you with food, litter, other supplies or medical care during this short waiting period.

 Community or free-roaming cats are accepted under our TNR Community Cat program where they are spayed or neutered, vaccinated, ear tipped and then returned to their homes where they can live a stress-free life eliminating additional litters of free-roaming cats.